High Priests of America

 ⚞ ♥ ⚟

 Telpoch listened to the laments of his aunt and cousins, and resolved to stay a while and help them in their time of need.
-He could not do anything about the rain or the diseases, but he could fend off beasts if they tried to approach the village again.
+He couldn’t do anything about the rain or the diseases, but he could fend off beasts if they tried to approach the village again.
 Or at least he would give it his best.

 For three nights, he kept vigil with a few local warriors.
 One night a jaguar appeared at the edge of the village.
-The men stood their ground and Telpoch even threw his spear at the beast, but the jaguar escaped.
+The men stood their ground, and Telpoch even threw his spear at the beast, but the jaguar escaped.
 It did not return afterwards, and Telpoch received much praise for his bravery from the chief of the village.
 It was then that he first saw the sorcerer.

 The sorcerer was new to the village.
 He had arrived just a few days before Telpoch and his uncle.
 His name was Ixtli, which meant ‘face’, and he was young and handsome, unlike most of the shamans and priests Telpoch had seen before.
-Despite being a new arrival, Ixtli had already insinuated himself into the favor of the local priests and the chief, and was busy teaching them about some new power — an unfamiliar divinity, that could help them in their time of crisis.
+Despite being a new arrival, Ixtli had already insinuated himself into the favor of the local priests and the chief, and was busy teaching them about some new power — an unfamiliar divinity that could help them in their time of crisis.

 Their old gods, Ixtli reasoned, were wise and in every way deserving of worship, but sometimes, if the old gods were disinclined to help, the villagers could honor one more god in their prayers and sacrifices, one who would listen and answer their prayers.

-Faced with a draught, sick children and a prowling jaguar, the priests finally relented.
+Faced with a drought, sick children and a prowling jaguar, the priests finally relented.
 Ixtli taught them the rites of his new god, and at nightfall, they laid their first sacrifice of a dog and cocoa beans.
 Ixtli then remained at the new makeshift shrine for several hours, praying.
 And before the night was done, the downpour started.
 It lasted until dawn.
 And when the morning came, the village emerged overjoyed onto the muddy streets.
 Over the following several days they had bountiful rain, and the sick ones were all recovering swiftly.

 Telpoch’s bravery in the face of the jaguar was all but forgotten.
 Until the night when one of his companions from the previous watch woke him up in the middle of the night — the jaguar was back.
 The three young warriors again stood in front of the beast at the edge of the village.

 The jaguar was lurking in the shadows of the dense jungle.
 All they could see was a pair of shining green eyes.
-The animal paced side to side for a while, then lurched forward.
+The animal paced back and forth for a while, then lurched forward.
 The two local men scrambled back, but Telpoch readied his spear and prepared to fight even as he was left one on one with the jaguar.
 The beast snarled and rumbled, drawing closer, its muscular body tensing as it prepared to leap.
 Telpoch thrust his spear at it, but the jaguar evaded his strike and swatted at the weapon with such force that Telpoch almost lost balance.
 The jaguar tensed again, preparing to pounce when a horrid inhuman noise came from the side.

 The man and the jaguar both turned to look.
 A looming monstrosity emerged from the shadows.
 It had the face of an enormous jaguar, but the hands of a man.
 It spoke in a strange guttural voice and moved in a sort of dance.
 Telpoch looked back to the jaguar and saw the beast was fixated on the creature, its eyes wide open, its snout moving almost spasmodically, like it was trying to talk back, but could not find its voice.
 Alarmed, Telpoch backed away, pointing his spear at the jaguar and the creature in turns.
 But the longer he looked, the less the monster appeared to be a huge jaguar, and the more it appeared to be a man.
 When the creature stood fully in the bright moonlight, right beside the jaguar, Telpoch saw it was but a man in a cape wearing a jaguar mask.
 It was Ixtli.